DataDog/hiring-engineers/answers.md

 ### * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Configuration happens in the **datadog.conf** file.
 The location of this file depends on your OS, but you can find out more that [here](https://docs.datadoghq.com/agent/basic_agent_usage/?tab=agentv6v7). <br>
+Within the configuration file, you can set up the tags to use for this agent, which is one of the most important sections to edit.
+You will get so much more out of the product if you assign tags to each host and integration you want to monitor.
+Tags make thing better.
+For example: you have several instances of different sizes on a cloud provider, you could assign a size tag to each of them.
+Some get a tag of size:small, some get size:medium, and the rest get size:large.
+These instances serve different rules, so you assign the tags role:database, role:web.
+Finally you assign tags based on availability zone: az:useast and az:uswest.
+Once thsoe tags are setup, you can more easily query the data and create dynamic dashboards that work with your environment.
+It is cruical to implement a good tagging strategy. <br>

 `tags: ["environment:demo", "os:ubuntu"]`
 ![screenshotHostMap](images/Snip20200629_11.png)

+After you make changes to the configuration of the agent, you have to restart the agent. <br>
+**/etc/init.d/datadog-agent restart** <br>

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.